mainmatter/ember-promise-modals/README.md

 #### Examples

-Examples for custom animations and how to apply them can be found in the addons dummy application.
+Examples for custom animations and how to apply them can be found in the addon's dummy application.

 See [the application.js controller](./tests/dummy/app/controllers/application.js)
-for how the modals are openend in your JavaScript actions and look at [app.css](./tests/dummy/app/styles/app.css) for the style definition of these custom animations.
+for how the modals are opened in your JavaScript actions and look at [app.css](./tests/dummy/app/styles/app.css) for the style definition of these custom animations.

 ### CSS Variables

+⚠️ This functionality will be removed in 5.0.0, checkout the [DEPRECATIONS.md]('https://github.com/mainmatter/ember-promise-modals/blob/main/DEPRECATIONS.md#postcss-process) guide.

 The addons CSS is run through PostCSS by default, which will create static fallbacks for all custom properties using their defaults.